heremaps/gluecodium/docs/franca.md

         }
     }

+### Struct field: DefaultIsEmpty

+This FDEPL property controls whether the given field of a collection type in the given Franca struct is initialized with a language-appropriate empty collection value.
+Default value is `false`, i.e. no default value initializer is generated (unless otherwise specified with `DefaultValue` property, see above).

+FIDL:

+    package example

+    typeCollection ExampleTypeCollection {
+        struct exampleStruct {
+            String[] stringsField
+        }
+    }

+FDEPL:

+    define Defaults for typeCollection example.ExampleTypeCollection
+    {
+        struct exampleStruct {
+            stringField {
+                DefaultIsEmpty = true
+            }
+        }
+    }

 ### Struct field, Attribute, Method parameter: Nullable

 This FDEPL property controls whether the given element can have a `null` value (`nil` in Swift).